saifuroracle/js_php_python/readme.md

 # Algorithms
-To learn and practise most common algorithms like sorting, searching, hashing etc.
+To learn and practise most common algorithms like sorting, searching, hashing etc in JavaScript and PHP programming languages.

 ## Requirement
 ```